 So what did I find?

 It could be a fossil bone or shell, or it could be a uniquely weathered stone.
-Explore the resources listed here or email a photo and detailed description to us at info@santacruzmuseum.org to help determine the identity of your interesting find.
+Explore the resources listed here or email a photo and detailed description to us at info@santacruzmuseum.org.
+You can help us identify your object if you:

 May I collect fossils?